microsoft/vscode-docs/docs/languages/javascript.md

 ![JavaScript intellisense animation](images/javascript/javascript_intellisense.gif)

 For the details of how JavaScript IntelliSense works, including being based on type inference, JsDoc annotations, TypeScript declarations, and mixing JavaScript and TypeScript projects, see the [JavaScript language service documentation](https://github.com/Microsoft/TypeScript/wiki/Salsa).
-Where type inference does not provide the desired information, type information may be provided explicitly with JSDoc annotations.
+When type inference does not provide the desired information, type information may be provided explicitly with JSDoc annotations.
 This document describes the [JSDoc annotations](https://github.com/Microsoft/TypeScript/wiki/JsDoc-support-in-JavaScript) currently supported.

+VS Code ships with the most stable version of the JavaScript language service.
+The same language service powers both JavaScript and TypeScript, so if you want to use a newer version you can define the `typescript.tsdk` setting (File > Preferences > User/Worksapce Settings) to point to a directory containing the TypeScript `server.js` file.
+See more details [here](/docs/languages/typescript.md#using-newer-typescript-versions).

 ## JavaScript Project (jsconfig.json)